 I rushed outside, only to find him quietly grazing on some grass near the fence.
 I had a bucket of alfalfa pellets, and I shook it.
 That’s all it took; from that point, he walked right behind me all the way until he was back in the fence.
 No six-person game plan needed.
 No sweating.
 No running.
 Nothing.
 I knew then that I had found the breed of pig I had been hoping for.

 In addition to everything else, Kunekunes are an older breed with a lot of diversity, untouched by commercial breeding systems, making them extremely healthy.
 They have pet-like temperaments.
 You can put as many as six on a healthy acre of land.
-And they don’t need worming or vaccinating to be healthy.
 They truly are the perfect pig!